vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/vijJNAna-bhairavaH/srotaH/jayadeva-siMhaH.md

 Vijiidnabhairava 119

-rQva connotes ravayati which, in this context, means vimarsati  i.e. comprehends.
+rQva connotes ravayati which, in this context, means vimarśati  i.e. comprehends.
 So according to this etymoloty Bhairava  means "He whose light of consciousness-joined with his ·power

 of activity ('bhii' + ai i.e. bhai) comprehends (ravayati) the  entire universe is His Self".

 In Paritrirpsiki, Abhinvavagupta gives another interpretation  of Bhairava viz.,' 'Bhairavo bhara1"litmako mahimantraravitma kasca" (p.63). i.e. 'Bhairava is one who supports and protects  the cosmos and (constantly) sounds the great mantra of 'I'  (aham)."

 In Tantraloka, Abhinavagupta gives many interpretations of  'Bhairava' of which the main ones are the following three:  1.
-He supports the cosmos inasmuch as He makes it appear  on Himself as substratum and maintains it and also appears in  the form of the cosmos (bhriyate savimarsataya).
+He supports the cosmos inasmuch as He makes it appear  on Himself as substratum and maintains it and also appears in  the form of the cosmos (bhriyate savimarśataya).
 This interpreta tion is based on the root bh, which means both dhiirQl)a and  pOia1)a i.e. support and maintenance.

 2. He constantly sounds the great mantra of 'I' (ravarii patasca).